isitavi/Multicontainer-Docker-Configuration/README.md

 image: use your published dockerhub image or any public images from docker hub

-hostname: identical to with you services name in docker-compose.yml.
+hostname: identical with you services name in docker-compose.yml.
 By this hostname other containers will be connect to this container.

 essential: true or false. if any container essential value is true then if this container fails then other containers will be in a fail state.
 But at least one container must be in true state in your multi docker configuration file.